 Prologis (PLD) Gains But Lags Market: What You Should Know

-Wall Street will be looking for positivity from Prologis as it approaches its next earnings report date.
-This is expected to be October 19, 2022.
-The company is expected to report EPS of $1.76, up 69.23% from the prior-year quarter.
+Investors will be hoping for strength from Prologis as it approaches its next earnings release, which is expected to be October 19, 2022.
+On that day, Prologis is projected to report earnings of $1.76 per share, which would represent year-over-year growth of 69.23%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.13 billion, up 8.86% from the year-ago period.

-PLD's full-year Zacks Consensus Estimates are calling for earnings of $5.17 per share and revenue of $4.46 billion.
-These results would represent year-over-year changes of +24.58% and +7.58%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $5.17 per share and revenue of $4.46 billion, which would represent changes of +24.58% and +7.58%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for Prologis.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Any recent changes to analyst estimates for Prologis should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.02% lower.
-Prologis is currently sporting a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Prologis is currently a Zacks Rank #3 (Hold).

-Looking at its valuation, Prologis is holding a Forward P/E ratio of 19.77.
-For comparison, its industry has an average Forward P/E of 11.45, which means Prologis is trading at a premium to the group.
+In terms of valuation, Prologis is currently trading at a Forward P/E ratio of 20.18.
+Its industry sports an average Forward P/E of 11.51, so we one might conclude that Prologis is trading at a premium comparatively.

-We can also see that PLD currently has a PEG ratio of 2.2.
+Meanwhile, PLD's PEG ratio is currently 2.24.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The REIT and Equity Trust - Other was holding an average PEG ratio of 1.9 at yesterday's closing price.
+The REIT and Equity Trust - Other was holding an average PEG ratio of 1.83 at yesterday's closing price.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.